meilisearch/documentation/reference/api/search.md

 #### Placeholder search

 Placeholder search is a search with an empty `q` parameter.
-Since there is no query term, the [built-in ranking rules](https://docs.meilisearch.com/learn/core_concepts/relevancy.html#ranking-rules) **do not apply.** The sort and custom ranking rules are taken into account as they don't require the `q` parameter.
+Since there is no query term, the [built-in ranking rules](https://docs.meilisearch.com/learn/core_concepts/relevancy.html#ranking-rules) **do not apply.** Only [sort](/learn/core_concepts/relevancy.md#_5-sort) and [custom ranking rules](/learn/core_concepts/relevancy.md#custom-rules) are taken into account.

+If the index has no sort or custom ranking rules, the results are returned in the order of their internal database position.

 #### Phrase search